mimoklef/rawg-scrapper/README.md

 This publish package contains:
 - one simple Python scraper for RAWG
-- one browser userscript for manual game collection on rawg.io
+- one browser userscript for manual game collection on rawg.io (online games)

 No name formating is applied.
 Field names are kept as RAWG names.